-Music Composition, History, and Theory
+• Music Theory

-General Remarks
+General Remarks for Music Education

-The program in composition, music history and theory aims to develop the aural skills needed by all musicians, to provide the necessary theoretical knowledge for the continuing study and performance of music, to build an understanding of music’s function in society, to develop analytical and aesthetic understanding of music forms and styles and to foster the creative impulse in music.
+The program in composition, music history, and theory aims to develop the aural skills needed by all musicians, to provide the necessary theoretical knowledge for the continuing study and performance of music, to build an understanding of music’s function in society, to develop an analytical and aesthetic understanding of music forms and styles and to foster the creative impulse in music.

 Undergraduate Music History Curriculum